Julieta Rada

-Julieta Rada Jodara (born 25 May 1990) is a Uruguayan-Argentine singer, songwriter and television personality.
+Julieta Rada Jodara (born 25 May 1990) is a Uruguayan and Argentine singer, songwriter and television personality.

 Coming from a family of musicians, she began singing in her teens.
 She released her debut album in 2012 and in 2015 she was nominated for the Latin Grammy Award for Best New Artist.
 In 2023, she served as a coach on La Voz Kids Uruguay with her father.

 Early life

 Rada was born in Buenos Aires, Argentina, the third and youngest child of Uruguayan singer and percussionist Rubén Rada and the second with psychologist Patricia Jodara Leizerovich.
 Her Jewish mother was born in Argentina and traces her ancestry to Ashkenazi Jews from Turkey.
 Shortly after she was born, she moved with her family to Mexico, where she lived until she was five years old, when she moved to Montevideo.
 During her childhood she danced ballet, but had to give it up after a herniated disc at the age of 13.
 She attended Colegio Latinoamericano in barrio Punta Carretas.